ANMVI/Projects/README.md

 # Projects Overview
 Hello!
 Welcome to my GitHub projects page!
-Below are the codes I used for each project.
+Please navigate the pane to view each project's code.